Expressive Logics for Coinductive Predicates: Preliminaries

 \begin{example} First, for a $\Set$ functor $B \colon \Set \rightarrow \Set$, recall the lifting $\Rel(B)$ of $B$ defined in the beginning of this section.
 We refer to $\Rel(B)$ as the \emph{canonical relation lifting} of $B$.
 For a coalgebra $(X,\gamma)$, a post-fixed point of the operator $\gamma^* \circ \Rel(B)_X$ is a bisimulation, as explained above.
 The coinductive predicate $\nu(\gamma^* \circ \Rel(B)_X)$ defined by $\Rel(B)$ is bisimilarity.
 Another example is given by the lifting $\overline{B}$ for similarity defined in the beginning of this section, which we further study in Section~\ref{sec:examples}.
 In that section we also define a unary predicate, divergence, making use of the predicate fibration.
 Coinductive predicates in the fibration $\Rel_{[0,1]}$ can be thought of as \emph{behavioural distances}, providing a quantitative analogue of bisimulations, measuring the distances between states.
 A simple example on deterministic automata is studied in Section~\ref{sec:sdw-distance}. \end{example}

-\begin{remark} In the quantitative examples, such as $\Rel_{[0,1]}$, one can replace the latter with a category with more structure, such as the category of pseudometrics and non-expansive maps.
-Similarly, one can replace $\Rel$ with the category of equivalence relations.
+\begin{remark} In quantitative examples one often works in a category with more structure, e.g., by replacing $\Rel_{[0,1]}$ by the category of pseudo-metrics and non-expansive maps.
+Similarly, one can replace $\Rel$ by the category of equivalence relations.
 Defining liftings then requires slightly more work, and since we use fibrations to define coinductive predicates, this is not needed.
 Therefore, we do not use such categories in our examples. \end{remark}

 We sometimes need the notion of \emph{fibration map}: if $\overline{B}$ is a lifting of $B$, the pair $(\overline{B},B)$ is called a fibration map if $(Bf)^* \circ \overline{B}_Y = \overline{B}_X \circ f^*$ for any arrow $f \colon X \rightarrow Y$ in $\Cat{C}$.
 If $B$ preserves weak pullbacks, then $(\Rel(B), B)$ is a fibration map~\cite{jacobs-coalg} in the relation fibration (Example~\ref{ex:rel-fib}).